ThunderStruct/nbrefactor/README.md

 ## PR Submission

-In addition to following the [contribution guidelines](CONTRIBUTING.md), please ensure the following steps are adhered to prior to submitting a PR:
+In addition to following the [contribution guidelines](CONTRIBUTING.md), please ensure the steps below are adhered to prior to submitting a PR:

 - The [CHANGELOG](CHANGELOG.md) is updated according to the given structure
 - The [README](README.md) and [TODO](TODO.md) are updated (if applicable)